 After lunch we shall return to Bishkek where we spend the remainder of the afternoon touring this small Russian colonial city.
 Bishkek was only founded in 1825 and was called Frunze when Kyrgyzstan was part of the USSR.
-We visit the National History Museum which gives an excellent introduction to the history of this region's nomadic cultures, from the Scythians to the modern Kyrgyz, and contains a memorable and even controversial section illustrating the Communist period.
 This evening we shall dine at a local restaurant where we shall enjoy a performance of Kyrgyz folk music.
 (Overnight Bishkek) BLD

-Day 22: Sunday 24 September, Depart Bishkek
+Day 22: Sunday 22 September, Depart Bishkek